 Most retirement benefits to public employees in Indiana are administered through the Indiana Public Retirement System (INPRS), which was created through legislation that merged the Indiana Public Employees Retirement Fund and the Indiana Teachers' Retirement Fund effective July 1, 2011.
 INPRS also administers and manages:

 1977 Police Officers’ and Firefighters’ Pension and Disability Fund (1977 FUND)

 State Excise Police, Gaming Agent, Gaming Control Officer and Conservation Enforcement Officers’ Retirement Plan (C&E)

 Prosecuting Attorneys’ Retirement Fund (PARF)

 And INPRS oversees three non-retirement funds:

-Pension Relief Fund - created by the Indiana General Assembly in May, 1977, to address the unfunded pension obligations of the police officers' and firefighters' pension systems of Indiana's cities and towns.
+Pension Relief Fund - created by the Indiana General Assembly in May 1977, to address the unfunded pension obligations of the police officers' and firefighters' pension systems of Indiana's cities and towns.
 INPRS is not responsible for the administration of those local pension funds addressed by the Pension Relief Fund.
-Those local funds have been closed to new membership since the creation of the 1977 Police Officers' and Firefighters' Pension and Disability Fund.
+Those local funds have been closed to new members since the creation of the 1977 Police Officers' and Firefighters' Pension and Disability Fund.

 Public Safety Officers’ Special Death Benefit Fund